-- US: Energy Storage and Tax Incentive and Deployment Act creates investment tax credit for ene Competition Act: \$250 billion supply chain resiliency and crisis response program (to be adapted and page 1) - US: Investment and Infrastructure Jobs Act makes available \$1.2 trillion investment in trainfrastructure with domestic preference requirements (Buy America) attached. - US: The Export-Import Bank offers medium- and long-term loans and loan guarantees available manufacturing projects," with a particular focus on sectors such as semiconductors, biotech and be energy, and energy storage. - Japan: State-owned Japan Oil, Gas and Metals National Corporation (JOGMEC) supports development by Japanese companies through equity capital and liability guarantees.
-Investment by J projects involving Japanese companies to diversify supply.
-Its purpose, scope, structure, and obligation ACT. - Japan: Under the planned revision of JOGMEC ACT to be submitted to the Diet JOGMEC is to s Japanese businesses' rare earths exploration and refining operations111. - Japan: Under ESPA, specific companies supplying designated critical commodities can receive a variable their needs, including financial and fiscal support (e.g., subsidies) over medium to long term.
-It designated as special goods will receive additional public support. - Japan: Under ESPA, the government will designate critical technologies that will be eligible for pub space science, marine science, quantum science and AI. - Supply Chain Resilience Initiative by Australia, India, and Japan to cooperate on supply chain region.
-Cooperation consists of sharing of best practices on supply chain resilience; and holding an invantching event. - Australia: Australia's Supply Chain Resilience Initiative provides businesses up to \$2 million to est capability or a related activity to address supply chain vulnerabilities for a critical product or in Manufacturing Capability Plan.
-The main new policy tool established in September 2021 is the SC
+- US: Energy Storage and Tax Incentive and Deployment Act creates investment tax credit for energy storage.
+US Innovation and Competition Act: \$250 billion supply chain resiliency and crisis response program (to be adapted and passed in first half of 2022). - US: Investment and Infrastructure Jobs Act makes available \$1.2 trillion investment in transport, power and broadband infrastructure with domestic preference requirements (Buy America) attached.

+- US: The Export-Import Bank offers medium- and long-term loans and loan guarantees available for "export-oriented domestic manufacturing projects," with a particular focus on sectors such as semiconductors, biotech and biomedical products, renewable energy, and energy storage. - Japan: State-owned Japan Oil, Gas and Metals National Corporation (JOGMEC) supports exploration and technological development by Japanese companies through equity capital and liability guarantees.
+Investment by JOGMEC in rare earth overseas projects involving Japanese companies to diversify supply.
+Its purpose, scope, structure, and obligations are defined in the JOGMEC ACT. - Japan: Under the planned revision of JOGMEC ACT to be submitted to the Diet JOGMEC is to strengthen financial support for Japanese businesses' rare earths exploration and refining operations111. - Japan: Under ESPA, specific companies supplying designated critical commodities can receive a variety of public support tailored to their needs, including financial and fiscal support (e.g., subsidies) over medium to long term.
+Moreover, critical commodities designated as special goods will receive additional public support. - Japan: Under ESPA, the government will designate critical technologies that will be eligible for public support for R&D, notably in space science, marine science, quantum science and AI. - Supply Chain Resilience Initiative by Australia, India, and Japan to cooperate on supply chain resilience in the Indo-Pacific region.
+Cooperation consists of sharing of best practices on supply chain resilience; and holding an investment promotion/buyer-seller matching event. - Australia: Australia's Supply Chain Resilience Initiative provides businesses up to \$2 million to establish or scale a manufacturing capability or a related activity to address supply chain vulnerabilities for a critical product or input identified in the Sovereign Manufacturing Capability Plan.
+The main new policy tool established in September 2021 is the SCRI grant (AUD 50 million) to